Socolar–Taylor tile

 The Socolar–Taylor tile is a single non-connected tile which is aperiodic on the Euclidean plane, meaning that it admits only non-periodic tilings of the plane (due to the Sierpinski's triangle-like tiling that occurs), with rotations and reflections of the tile allowed.
 It is the first known example of a single aperiodic tile, or "einstein".
 The basic version of the tile is a simple hexagon, with printed designs to enforce a local matching rule, regarding how the tiles may be placed.
-It is currently unknown whether this rule may be geometrically implemented in two dimensions while keeping the tile a connected set.
+One of their papers shows a realization of the tile as a connected set.
+It is currently unknown whether this rule may be geometrically implemented in two dimensions while keeping the tile a simply connected set.

 This is, however, confirmed to be possible in three dimensions, and, in their original paper, Socolar and Taylor suggest a three-dimensional analogue to the monotile.
 Taylor and Socolar remark that the 3D monotile aperiodically tiles three-dimensional space.
 However the tile does allow tilings with a period, shifting one (non-periodic) two dimensional layer to the next, and so the tile is only "weakly aperiodic".